25: PTC Online Resource Library

 - Yakupoglu YK, Buell JF, Woodle S, Kahan BD.
 Individualization of immunosuppressive therapy.
 III.
 Sirolimus associated with a reduced incidence of malignancy.
 Transplant Proc.
 2006;38(2):358–61.

-(click on title above to learn more about this collaborative study that produced the papers listed below)
+(click on the title above to learn more about this collaborative study that produced the papers listed below)

 - Morton LM, Gibson TM, Clarke CA, Lynch CF, Anderson LA, Pfeiffer R, Landgren O, Weisenburger DD, Engels EA.
 Risk of myeloid neoplasms after solid organ transplantation.
 Leukemia.
 2014 Dec;28(12):2317-23.